tru0067/GTFO-VanillaReloaded/README.md

 ### Burst Rifle

+*We've found that the Burst Rifle is already a fairly well-rounded weapon, and fits in nicely with the rest of our changes.*

 ### Rifle

 *We found that after increasing the range of the Pistol, the Rifle struggled to have a unique identity.
 While being a longer range variant of the Pistol was certainly a valuable option, we decided to give the weapon a very unique place.
 The Rifle will now be able to two-shot Strikers at extremely close range, allowing for an extremely effective and efficient but risky playstyle.
 We've additionally changed its stagger multiplier to be more in line with other weapons.*